How much do solar panels cost in 2021?

 When solar panels generate electricity, the electricity needs to flow somewhere.
 If you have devices turned on in your home, the solar electricity will flow to those devices.

-Equally, if your electric car, say a Kona Electric, is plugged into its charging point, solar electricity will flow to it.
+Equally, if your electric car, say a Tesla Model 3, is plugged into its charging point, solar electricity will flow to it.

 However, if your electric vehicle is away at work and most of the devices at home are turned off, you will almost certainly be generating a lot more electricity from your panels than you need at that moment.